VCityTeam/UD-SV/Devel/citygml-ade.md

    ...
 </gen:genericAttributeSet>
 ```

+[Kumar 2019] states that the CityGML files with generic attributes cannot be completely validated since there is no consensus on the use of names and datatypes.
+This is a major limitation, when it comes to the possibility of sharing without any syntactic and semantic interoperability issues.

 ## ADE (Application Domain Extension)
  ADE or Application Domain Extension helps domain experts to extend CityGML for representing relevant information related to their domains in an interoperable manner.
 These domain extensions and the associated data could be easily shared to build a more enriched model.
 However these possible extensions must respect some conditions.
 This document will explain how the ADE mechanism works in CityGML.